technioz/technioz/README.md

 ## 🌟 About Us

-**ReadMD IT Solutions** is your trusted partner for innovative and scalable IT solutions.
+**Technioz** is your trusted partner for innovative and scalable IT solutions.
 We specialize in software development, cloud services, and digital transformation to help businesses thrive in a competitive world.

 ### What We Do
 - **Custom Software Development**
 - **Cloud Computing Solutions**
 - **Enterprise IT Services**
-- **Cybersecurity**
+- **Digital Marketing**
 - **AI & Machine Learning Solutions**

 With a team of experts and cutting-edge technology, we deliver reliable and impactful solutions tailored to your business needs.